Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry II: Potential Shaping: Introduction

 The main goal of this paper is to stabilize equilibria of those mechanical systems whose configuration space is a semidirect product Lie group, but whose symmetry is broken by an external force.
 While our main results apply to a class of mechanical systems in any finite-dimensional semidirect product Lie group $\mathsf{S} = \mathsf{G} \ltimes V$ with a Lie group $\mathsf{G}$ and a vector space $V$, our main source of motivation is those systems that are naturally defined on the special Euclidean group $\SE(3) \defeq \SO(3) \ltimes \R^{3}$ but do not possess the full $\SE(3)$-symmetry.

-Although $\SE(3)$ is the natural configuration of rigid body dynamics, one rarely uses the group explicitly in its formulation, because one can usually decouple the dynamics into the translational dynamics of the center of mass and the rotational dynamics about the center of mass.
+Although $\SE(3)$ is the natural configuration of rigid body dynamics, one rarely uses the group explicitly in its formulation, because one can usually decouple the dynamics into the translational one of the center of mass and the rotational one about it.
 Furthermore, the rotational dynamics possesses the $\SO(3)$-symmetry because the gravity does not affect it.

 This is not the case with the systems shown in Fig.~\ref{fig:motivating_examples}.
 For the underwater vehicle (see, e.g., \citet{Le1997a,Le1997b,LeMa1997,WoLe2002} and \citet{ChHaSmWi2007,SmChWiCa2009}), the rotational and translational dynamics are coupled due to the interactions between the vehicle and the surrounding water.
+The heavy top rotating on a movable base (which is assumed to be a point mass for simplicity) from our previous work~\cite{CoOh-EPwithBSym1} is essentially the same: One needs to take into account interactions between the rotational dynamics of the top and the translational dynamics of the base.
+Therefore, one needs to formulate both systems on $\SE(3)$.

-Moreover, the system is subject to both buoyancy and gravity, which usually act on different centers of the body.
+Moreover, the gravity breaks the symmetry of both systems.
+The underwater vehicle is subject to both buoyancy and gravity, which usually act on different centers of the body.
 One is therefore compelled to select either of them---say the center of buoyancy here---as the center of rotation; then the gravity breaks the $\SE(3)$-symmetry.
-The heavy top rotating on a movable base (which is assumed to be a point mass for simplicity) from our previous work~\cite{CoOh-EPwithBSym1} is essentially the same: One needs to take into account interactions between the rotational dynamics of the top and the translational dynamics of the base.
-Also, the natural center of the translational and rotational motions would be the junction point of the top and the base, but the center of mass of the top is not at the junction point, thereby breaking the $\SE(3)$-symmetry.
-As a result, one needs to formulate both systems on $\SE(3)$.
+For the heavy top on a movable base, the natural center of the translational and rotational motions would be the junction point of the top and the base, but the center of mass of the top is not at the junction point, thereby breaking the $\SE(3)$-symmetry as well.

-The broken symmetry also implies that the standard Euler--Poincar\'e or Lie--Poisson theory does not directly apply to these systems.
+The broken symmetry implies that the standard Euler--Poincar\'e or Lie--Poisson theory does not directly apply to these systems.
 To remedy the broken $\mathsf{S}$-symmetry, one needs to introduce advected parameters via a representation of $\mathsf{S}$ on the dual $X^{*}$ of an appropriate vector space $X$.
 From the Lagrangian point of view, this results in the Euler--Poincar\'e equation with advected parameters on $\mathfrak{s} \times X^{*}$; see~\citet{HoMaRa1998a} and \citet{CeHoMaRa1998}.